 George is a Chartered Banker and a Fellow of both the Chartered Institute of Bankers and the Institute of Operational Risk.

-John Thirlwell – Director w/o Portfolio
+John Thirlwell – Non Executive Director

 John is a well-known speaker and writer on operational risk, including being co-author of Mastering Operational Risk (Financial Times Prentice Hall, 2010).
 For the past 20 years he has served on the boards of a number of banking and insurance companies as both an executive and non-executive director and is chairman of trustees of a small arts charity.